Let’s talk about 10-year maintenance plans for Sectional Title Schemes

 A 10 year maintenance plan that is not kept updated keeps the trustees and the body corporate in the dark when it comes to the finances.
-It prevents accurate calculations of the levy contributions, potentially placing the body corporate in a position where they do not have sufficient funds when planned maintenance work becomes urgent.
+It prevents accurate calculations of the levy contributions.
+This could potentially place the body corporate in a position where they do not have sufficient funds when planned maintenance work becomes urgent.

-In addition, this may lead to an unexpected special levy being raised to cover the costs, which could cause the trustees and body corporate finding themselves unable to fulfil their financial obligations to the scheme.
+In addition, this may lead to an unexpected special levy being raised to cover the costs.
+Which could cause the trustees and body corporate finding themselves unable to fulfill their financial obligations to the scheme.

 Sometimes planned maintenance can simply be moved on but oftentimes, a delay leads to escalated costs due to the deteriorating condition of the building.

-Ultimately, by not keeping the 10-year plan updated, trustees are not compliant with their responsibilities of managing the scheme.
+Ultimately, by not keeping the 10-year maintenance plan updated, trustees are not compliant with their responsibilities of managing the scheme.

 Curasure has actively promoted and completed 10-year maintenance plans for the sectional title community since 2006.